top of page

 Sweet Potato Black Bean Burrito Bow | Cook Eat Live Love

-NURITION BREAKDOWN: black beans offer an excellent plant protein whether you are vegetarian, vegan, or just want something different to try.
+Skip the tortillas and make a gluten-free burritos bowl like this one made with wholefood vegan ingredients to create a super filling alternative to boring salad.
+Black beans offer an excellent plant protein whether you are vegetarian, vegan, or just want something different to try.
 When paired with high-fibre sweet potatoes and the healthy fats found in avocado, the ingredients in this recipe by Lyn of Cook Eat Love Live provide a well-balanced Meat-free Monday meal that really satisfies.

 Beans & Legumes

-Beans and lentils are an excellent plantbased protein and a high-fibre carbohydrate.
+Beans and lentils are an excellent plant-based protein and a high-fibre carbohydrate.
 Adding them to a plantbased diet provides a healthy and filling vegan protein.
 To reduce the natural gas caused by eating lots of beans and legumes, I recommend soaking canned beans or lentils before eating them, and give them a thorough rinse a few times.
 Here's a few types to add to your meals:

 • beans: black beans, kidney, pinto, white beans, cannellini, chickpeas, adzuki, or lime beans